pytask-dev/pytask/docs/source/how_to_guides/bp_scalable_repetitions_of_tasks.md

 ```

 In the local configuration, we define `ESTIMATIONS` which combines the information on
 data and model.
-The key of the dictionary can be used as a task id whenever the
+The dictionary's key can be used as a task id whenever the estimation is
-estimation is involved.
-This allows to trigger all tasks related to one estimation -
+involved.
+It allows triggering all tasks related to one estimation - estimation,
-estimation, figures, tables - with one command
+figures, tables - with one command.

 ```console
 pytask -k linear_probability_data_0
 ```

-And, here is the task file.
+And here is the task file.

 ```python
 # Content of task_estimate_models.py